 He rose to the rank of Lieutenant, no doubt as a result of his part in these sea battles, a position he was to hold all his Naval Career.
 After retrurning to these shores he met and married a young lady only known to us as Elizabeth.
 They were to have their first child, Hannah Parks Warden who was born in 1763 in the coastal village of Wyke Regis, near Weymouth in Dorset.
 The following year the couple have a daughter, Ann, who was shown as being baptised in the local church.

 Records from The Admiralty Archives reveal that his next position in the Royal navy was

-The Public Rdord Office has have thirteen letters from him which cover the time he was Lieutenant on the “Adventure” Cutter.
+The Public Record Office has thirteen letters from him which cover the time he was Lieutenant on the “Adventure” Cutter.
 They show him travelling along the coast to ports that include Portsmouth, Leith, Burntisland and Sheerness.
 They run from December 1764 until July 1767 .
 It is interesting to see that a son, Wiiiam Weeks Wharton Warden is born at Burntisland, near Edinburgh.
-As so many of the letters are from there, it may well mean that James and his wife spent some time there.
-They must have returned later to Wyke Regis as there is an entry in their Parish Records detailing the burial of Betty, the wife of James Warden in the year 1773.
+As so many of the letters are from there, it may well mean that James and his wife spent some time in that town.
+They must have returned later to Wyke Regis as there was an entry in their Parish Records detailing the burial of Betty, the wife of James Warden in the year 1773.